amirmasud/nominatim-docker/README.md

 Run [http://wiki.openstreetmap.org/wiki/Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) in a docker container.
 Clones the current master and builds it.
 This is always the latest version, be cautious as it may be unstable.

-Uses Ubuntu 14.04 and PostgreSQL 9.3
+Uses Ubuntu 14.04 and PostgreSQL 9.3 for v2.5 and more recent versions of Ubuntu and PostgreSQL for newer tags.

 # Country
-To check that everything is set up correctly, download and load to Postgres PBF file with minimal size - Europe/Monacco (latest) from geofabrik.de.
+To check that everything is set up correctly, download and load to Postgres PBF file with minimal size - Asia/Iran (latest) from geofabrik.de.

 If a different country should be used you can set `PBF_DATA` on build.